skyfielders/python-skyfield/skyfield/documentation/time.rst

      [ 0.38384886  0.38254134  0.38111391  0.37956709]]

 Note the shape of the resulting NumPy array.
-If you unpack this array using three names, then you get three four-element arrays whose four values correspond to the four dates in the :class:`JulianDate`.
+If you unpack this array into three names, then you get three four-element arrays corresponding to the four dates.
-These arrays are ready to be submitted to `matplotlib`_ and other scientific Python tools::
+These four-element arrays are ready to be submitted to `matplotlib`_ and other scientific Python tools::

-    x, y, z = pos
+    x, y, z = pos    # four values each plot(x, y)
-    plot(x, y)

-If you instead slice along the second axis, then you can retrieve an individual position for a particular date — for example, the position corresponding to the first date lives at index zero:
+If you instead slice along the second axis, then you can retrieve an individual position for a particular date — note that the first position is what we got a moment ago when we computed the January 1st position by itself:

 .. testcode::